Peperomia Incana: Growing The Felted Pepperface

 How to Propagate Incana Felted Pepperface

-Propagate the felted incana peperomia during the spring or summer time using 2”-3” leaf or stem cuttings.
+Propagate the felted incana peperomia in spring or summer using 2”-3” leaf or stem cuttings.

 • Cut off a stem and remove the lower leaves